guilherme-ito/paggo_case/README.md

 ## 📝 Notes

-- The application uses SQLite for local development (no setup required)
+- **Database**: The application uses PostgreSQL for both local development (via Docker) and production (Railway).
+This ensures consistency and eliminates schema switching issues.
-- For production deployment, PostgreSQL is recommended
 - File uploads are stored locally in `backend/uploads/`
 - OCR processing happens asynchronously after upload
+- **Docker**: The local PostgreSQL database runs in Docker.
+Use `npm run docker:up` to start it and `npm run docker:down` to stop it.